CharlottePortenseigne/data-operations-portfolio/sales-marketing-analysis/README.md

 ![Product Profitability](images/product-profitability.png)

-Sub-category analysis reveals that high sales do not necessarily translate into high profit.
+Sub-category analysis reveals that high sales do not necessarily translate into high profit (for example: Table, Bookcase and Supplies).
 Several products operate at low or negative margins, indicating pricing inefficiencies or cost structure issues.

 ---